 If you feel you’ve bought a defective product and the seller refuses to refund, repair, or replace it for you, we strongly encourage you to get in touch with our professional lawyers.

 Tembusu Law is a law firm in Singapore specialising in Corporate, Litigation, Bankruptcy, Family, Criminal Law, and many others.
-Get your free 30-minute consultation now and allow one of our lawyers to discuss with you the details of your case.
+Get your free 30-minute consultation now and allow one of our criminal lawyers in Singapore or divorce lawyers in Singapore to discuss the details of your case.

 Frequently Asked Questions About The Lemon Law In Singapore